Hamas Claims Responsibility For Two Attacks Against Israelis In West Bank

-(MENAFN- IANS) Gaza, Sep 2 (IANS) The al-Qassam Brigades, the armed wing of Hamas, claimed responsibility on Monday for shooting and bombing attacks earlier this week in the city of Hebron in the southern West Bank.
+GAZA, Sept 3 (NNN-WAFA) – The al-Qassam Brigades, the armed wing of Hamas, claimed responsibility yesterday, for shooting and bombing attacks earlier this week in the city of Hebron in the southern West Bank.

 The Brigades identified the attackers as Mohammed Marqa and Zahdi Abu Afifa, members of the armed group, who executed the two attacks in settlements near Hebron.

-"Marqa managed to detonate a booby-trapped vehicle at a gas station in the Gush Etzion settlement with the aim of luring soldiers to the place, while he attacked the force that arrived with automatic weapons, killing and wounding them," said the statement, Xinhua news agency reported.
+“Marqa managed to detonate a booby-trapped vehicle at a gas station in the Gush Etzion settlement, with the aim of luring soldiers to the place, while he attacked the force that arrived with automatic weapons, killing and wounding them,” said the statement.

-The Palestinian Health Ministry said in a statement on Saturday that it had been notified of the deaths of Marqa and Abu Afifa, who were reportedly killed by Israeli army fire north of Hebron on Friday night.
+The Palestinian Health Ministry said in a statement on Saturday that, it had been notified of the deaths of Marqa and Abu Afifa, who were reportedly killed by Zionist army fire, north of Hebron on Friday night.

-Since the outbreak of the conflict between Israel and Hamas in the Gaza Strip on Oct.
-7, 2023, the West Bank has witnessed an escalation of tension, with more than 660 Palestinians killed so far by Israeli fire across the Israeli-occupied territory, according to the Palestinian Health Ministry.
+Since the outbreak of the conflict between Israel and Hamas in the Gaza Strip on Oct 7, last year, the West Bank has witnessed an escalation of tension, with more than 660 Palestinians killed, so far, by the Zionist army, across the Israeli-occupied territory, according to the Palestinian Health Ministry.– NNN-WAFA

 Legal Disclaimer: